Working analysis · May 2026

 What changed — and what didn't

 Changed: Support Services FTE collapsed from 276 to 175 over nine years as facilities and transportation were outsourced.
 The SpEd staffing model added ~100 contracted Health Care Aides on top of in-house aides.
-ESSER funded an incremental layer of 50-100 teaching positions.1
+Instruction FTE has run roughly +29 above the FY18 pre-Covid baseline in FY25 (840 → 869), with a FY20 peak of 925 and a Covid-era FY21 dip to 862; ESSER may have supported some of the FY22-FY24 partial recovery, but the audited series does not show ESSER funding a clean new staffing layer.1

-Did not change: total FTE is roughly flat (1,072 → 1,078); average teacher salary grew at about half the rate of inflation; operating millage is at the constitutional cap; foundation allowance grew at statewide inflation.
+Did not change much: total FTE is roughly flat (1,072 in FY15 → 1,072 in FY25, with FY16-FY18 swings in between); average teacher salary grew at roughly half the rate of inflation through FY24 before the FY25 +6.9% step; operating millage is at the constitutional cap; foundation allowance grew at statewide inflation and was held flat between FY24 and FY25.
 This is a composition story — different mix of staff, more contracted services, more benefit cost — not an "everybody got rich" story.

 Open questions